murkl/arch-os/runtime/README.md

 ```

 The declaration is **the one `.yaml` file in the folder's top level**, whatever
-it is called — `installer.yaml`, `recovery.yaml`.
+it is called: `installer.yaml`, `recovery.yaml`.
 Naming it after what it
 declares is what lets two trees sit beside each other and still be told apart;
 two of them in one folder is refused rather than resolved.
 The answer file and
 the log are named after it too, so `recovery.yaml` answers into `recovery.conf`